 The SZW Team

-Scalzo, Zogby & Wittig, Inc. is your New Hartford area independent agent.
+Scalzo, Zogby & Wittig, Inc. is your Utica area independent agent.
 Call us for a quote on insurance for your home, car, business, or life at 315.792.0000.
+Or contact us here and we’ll get right back.